implict/ofSiteKR/_documentation/sound/ofSoundPlayer.markdown

 _version_deprecated: _
 _summary: _
 _constant: False_
-_static: no_
+_static: False_
 _visible: True_
 _advanced: False_
 -->

+_inlined_description: _

+Gets position of the playhead.

+***return:***
+	playhead position in milliseconds.

 _description: _

-This returns the milliseconds of the sound or file currently playing in milliseconds.
+This returns the position of the playhead in terms of milliseconds (i.e. 5000 for 5 seconds into the sound).